Karmenu Mifsud Bonnici: Labour Party leader and Prime minister

 In May 1980, Dom Mintoff appointed Karmenu Mifsud Bonnici as deputy leader of the Labour Party, which was confirmed by the party conference.
 Mifsud Bonnici managed the party campaign for the 1981 elections - the third and last victory of Mintoff's Labour.

 In October 1981, Mintoff designated Mifsud Bonnici as his successor, again confirmed by the party conference.
-Karmenu Mifsud Bonnici was thus co-opted into Parliament in May 1982 upon the resignation of Paul Xuereb, and assigned the Ministry of Employment and Social Services, without ever standing for election.
+Karmenu Mifsud Bonnici was thus co-opted into Parliament in May 1983 upon the resignation of Paul Xuereb, and assigned the Ministry of Employment and Social Services, without ever standing for election.
 This gained him the nickname of "Doctor Zero".
 Several commentators consider that Mintoff hand-picked Mifsud Bonnici to prevent the election of other, less amenable, internal rivals at the helm of the party.

 In September 1983, Mifsud Bonnici was named Senior Deputy Prime Minister and assigned the Ministry of Education, a responsibility he held until 1986, during which period he was in charge of the introduction of free education for all, which had led to a deep dispute between the government and the Church.

 On 22 December 1984, following Mintoff's resignation, Karmenu Mifsud Bonnici was sworn in as Prime Minister, thus becoming the first Maltese Prime Minister since independence to be sworn in without actually standing for a general election.
-He also maintained the porfolios of Minister of Interior and of Education.
+He also maintained the portfolios of Minister of Interior and of Education.

 Mifsud Bonnici's tenure as Prime Minister was seen as a continuation of the Dom Mintoff years (he even retained the same Cabinet).
 Political violence persisted, heightened and was made more intense by the fact that the 1987 elections were approaching.
 Relations with the church deteriorated further on two fronts: the enactment of a Bill to seize church property without compensation, and attempts by the government to take control of church schools.

 In 1984, a demonstration by some workers of the Malta Drydocks, at which Mifsud Bonnici was present, climaxed when the offices of the Maltese Curia were ransacked after the demonstration had ended.
 He responded by calling the workers "the aristocracy of the working class".

 In 1985, Karmenu Mifsud Bonnici was the lead negotiator in the hijacking of EgyptAir Flight 648 in which 60 of the 92 passengers were killed.